michellab/BioSimSpace/doc/source/api/index_Units.rst

 =================

 The *Units* package provides a set of common physical units required by BioSimSpace.
-This provide short-hand access to BioSimSpace :ref:`ref-Types`.
+This provides convenient, short-hand access to :ref:`ref-Types`.

 Some examples: